 Nicaragua is a country that is sure to amaze any visitor, even the most adventurous of volunteers.
-Sometimes called the Land of Lakes and Volcanoes, this tropical country is becoming increasingly popular as an international tourist destination for many reasons.
-Ethnically diverse, with cultural leftovers from the Spanish rule hundreds of years ago, Nicaragua offers a variety of attractions.
-As one of the poorest Latin American nations, volunteering in Nicaragua is a great way to make a difference while experiencing an exciting new culture!
+Sometimes called the Land of Lakes and Volcanoes, this tropical country is becoming increasingly popular as both an international travel and volunteer destination.

 It’s a good idea to know enough Spanish to get around before spending time in Nicaragua.
 Unless you’re in an overly touristy or expensive area, no English will be spoken.
 In many areas of Nicaragua, Creole, Spanish, and indigenous languages can be heard.